 Sleep-disordered breathing includes three related classes of diseases: OSA, central sleep apnea (CSA), and sleep-related hypoventilation—although as many as 90% of all cases are OSA.
 The distinction between OSA and the other categories is an important one as the treatment options and responses to therapy are quite different.
 Obesity hypoventilation syndrome (OHS) is a condition in which obese patients develop diurnal hypercapnia and hypoxemia in the absence of a causal pulmonary or neurologic disorder; up to 90% of these patients have OSA, though the causative association has yet to be proven.

 The upper airway is a compliant structure susceptible to collapse.
-Complex neurologic and musculoskeletal interactions cause a decrease in the cross-sectional area of the upper airway during sleep, which may result in ...
+Complex neurologic and musculoskeletal interactions cause a decrease in the cross-sectional area of the upper airway during sleep, which ...